Aylesbury (constituency)

-Aylesbury is a constituency in the House of Commons of the UK Parliament, currently represented by Laura Kyrke-Smith, a member of the Labour Party.
+Aylesbury is a constituency in the House of Commons of the UK Parliament, (Note: This is currently still a county constituency, so-called for the purposes of election expenses and type of returning officer.
+Elections are held at least every five years.) currently represented by Laura Kyrke-Smith, a member of the Labour Party.

 Constituency profile

 The constituency is located in Buckinghamshire.
 It contains the large town of Aylesbury, Buckinghamshire's county town, and the rural areas to its east.
 Other settlements in the constituency include the villages of Aston Clinton, Pitstone and Wing.

 Aylesbury has a history as a commercial and market town and expanded significantly after World War II.
 Residents of the constituency are generally wealthier than local and national averages, and the unemployment rate is low.
 The ethnic makeup of the constituency is similar to the country as a whole.
 At the most recent county council election in 2025, voters in Aylesbury elected primarily Liberal Democrat councillors, whilst seats in the rural areas of the constituency were mostly won by Conservatives.
 In the 2016 referendum on leaving the European Union, voters in the constituency are estimated to have voted slightly in favour of Brexit, similar to the national average.